bnbsking/Learning-Notes--Tech/Python/packages/Readme.md

 ### Introduction to packages
++ cryptography: A practice

 + docx: Edit word (.docx) documents.

 + jtop: Jetson Nano devices monitoring tool.

-+ kubeflow: ML workflows model within Kubernetes clusters.
++ kfp_kubeflow: ML workflows model within Kubernetes clusters.

++ list_file_structure_by_tree: A tool for visualization of file structure.

 + pyautogui: Automation of mouse and keyboard actions in Python, especially for GUI.